StackVista/stackstate-docs/use/stackstate-ui/perspectives/events_perspective.md

 ### Event properties

-Click on an event to display an overview of the event details in the **Event properties** pane on the right of the screen.
+Click on an event to display an overview of the event details in the **Properties** pane on the right of the screen.
 Events from external systems will also include links through to relevant information in the source system here:

 * **Elements** - The components and/or relations involved in the event.
 * **Event type** - A description of the event type.